- If it occurs while you're working in Chrome, a BSoD might be caused by some browser settings.

 - Now, in the Windows Search bar, type msconfig and open System Configuration.

-- select the Startup tab and go to Task Manager.
+- Select the Startup tab at the top and click Open Task Manager.

 - Restart your PC.

-- During the startup, when the Windows logo appears, press and hold the Power button until the PC shuts down.
+- When the Windows logo appears during the startup, press and holds the Power button until the PC shuts down.

-- Power on the PC and repeat the procedure 3 times.
+- Power on the PC and repeat the procedure three times.
 The fourth time you start the PC, the Advanced recovery menu should appear.

 - Choose Troubleshoot.